CUH Careers logo

 • Receive training and support in post

-• Receive support and regular review sessions from our dedicated Apprenticeship team you will be designated a mentor to help guide your apprenticeship
+• Receive support and regular review sessions from our dedicated apprenticeship team you will be designated a mentor to help guide your apprenticeship

 • Learn job-specific skills